Cumulative Fidelity of LMT Clock Atom Interferometers in the Presence of Laser Noise: Frequency noise transfer function and laser stability requirement

 where we Fourier transform $h_1(t)$ and $\delta\nu(t)$ into $\widehat{h_1}(f)$ and $\widehat{\delta\nu}(f)$ and identify

-where $\tilde{S}_{\nu}(f)$ and $S_{\nu}(f)$ are the two-sided and one-sided power spectral density of the frequency noise.
-We recognize $H_1(f)\equiv|\widehat{h_1}(f)|^2$ as the single-pulse frequency noise transfer function, whose analytic form for a square pulse is
+where $\tilde{S}_{\nu}(f)$ and $S_{\nu}(f)$ are, respectively, the two-sided and one-sided power spectral density of the frequency noise.
+We recognize $H_1(f)\equiv|\widehat{h_1}(f)|^2$ as the single-pulse frequency noise transfer function for population loss, whose analytic form for a square pulse is

 With the interference from parasitic paths ignored, \cref{eq:fidelity} expresses sequence infidelity as a linear accumulation of the population loss from each pulse, which can also be applied to a subsequence of an interferometer arm.
 Here we focus on a single augmentation zone of the interferometer and study the loss from $n$ consecutive pulses applied from alternating directions.
-Since the population loss grows linearly with $n$, the $n$-pulse frequency noise transfer function has the form $H_n(f)=n\,H_1(f)$.
+Since the population loss grows linearly with $n$, the $n$-pulse frequency noise transfer function for population loss has the form $H_n(f)=n\,H_1(f)$.
 Using this transfer function, we calculate the fidelity of the augmentation zone in the presence of laser frequency noise by numerically integrating

-for a given laser noise model described below. \figureref[b]{fig:transfer-function-and-fidelity} shows the fidelity $F_{\textup{aug}}$ as a function of the RMS noise amplitude $\Delta\nu$, with the laser noise power spectral density $S_\nu(f)$ given by the inset and Rabi frequency $\Omega=2\pi\times1~\text{kHz}$.
-We find that even at a moderate laser noise amplitude of $\Delta\nu=10~\text{Hz}$, a fidelity of greater than $97\%$ is maintained after $10^4$ pulses, assuming laser frequency noise is the only source of loss.
+for a given laser noise model described below, where $f_l=0.1$\,Hz is the lower cutoff frequency determined by the cycle time of a typical experiment.
+For numerical feasibility, we approximate the upper cutoff frequency by a finite $f_u$, chosen as the first node of $H_n(f)$ at $3\times\Omega/2\pi$, where the envelope of $H_n(f)$ is reduced to 1.6\% of its dc value. \figureref[b]{fig:transfer-function-and-fidelity} shows the fidelity $F_{\textup{aug}}$ as a function of the rms noise amplitude $\Delta\nu$, with the laser noise power spectral density $S_\nu(f)$ given by the inset and Rabi frequency $\Omega=2\pi\times1~\text{kHz}$.
+We find that at a moderate laser noise amplitude of $\Delta\nu=10~\text{Hz}$, the per-pulse population loss is $\alpha^2=4.7\times10^{-5}$, leading to a zone fidelity of $63\%$ after $10^4$ pulses, assuming that laser frequency noise is the only source of loss.